 Personal Diaries v.
 Personal Injury Journals

+You might be tempted to keep these notes in a personal diary, but that is not a good idea.
 A personal injury journal is explicitly focused on your recovery.
-You might be tempted to keep these notes in a personal diary, but that is not a good idea.
-Other parties may be entitled to discover what you have written if it also contains accident-related information.
+Other parties may be entitled to discover what you have written if it contains accident-related information.

-Ironically, if you keep a journal because your personal injury attorney asked you to, you might not need to turn it over unless you want to.
-If it is protected by lawyer-client privilege, and therefore, it may be entitled to more protection than your private diary.
+If you keep a journal because your personal injury attorney asked you to, you might not need to turn it over unless you want to.
+If it is protected by lawyer-client privilege, it may be entitled to more protection than your private diary.

 What to Keep in a Personal Injury Journal

 Your journal may provide critical information that authenticates your claims.
 However, it will also be scrutinized as a litigation tool, so be careful not to exaggerate your experiences.
 Here is some helpful information to include:

 What happened: Write down the details of the accident as soon as possible while the memories are still fresh, such as:

 - The day, date, and time of the accident

 - Road and weather conditions

 - Parties involved